Publisher Data Processing Addendum

 “Tracking Technologies” means technologies used to store or gain access to data stored on a user’s device, including (as applicable), cookies, mobile SDKs, browser cache, unique identifiers, web beacons, pixels and/or similar tracking technologies.

-“data subject“, “processing” (and “process“) shall have the meanings given to them in EU Data Protection Law.
+The terms “data subject“, “processing” (and “process“) shall have the meanings given to them in European Data Protection Law.

-- Relationship of the parties: The parties acknowledge that to the extent the Data contains Personal Data, each party shall process such data as a separate and independent Controller and in PubMatic’s case, only for the Permitted Purposes.
+- Relationship of the parties: The parties acknowledge that to the extent the Data is Personal Data, each party shall process such data as a Controller and in PubMatic’s case, only for the Permitted Purposes.